WCAG best practices - general (low-code)

 * **ariaLabel** – The value of the component label property.

 * **ariaDescription** – The value of the component description property.
-This is a text description of the component, read by screen readers.
-It usually serves as an extended description of the field (e.g. includes the field mask, tooltip content not read by the screen reader, validator).
+This is text that verbally describes the component, read by screen readers.
+Most often it is an extended description of a field (e.g. it contains the field mask, the content of a tooltip not read by the screen reader, a validator).

-* **By default, ariaLabel fields are empty; they should be added according to the example.** (see **Text field (TextField)** and **Multiple choice field (Checkbox)** in the table below)<br>
+* **By default, ariaLabels are empty; they should be added according to the example.** (see **Text field (TextField)** and **Multiple choice field (Checkbox)** in the table below)<br>

-* **ariaLabel should be added if the component is not associated with a label.**
+* **ariaLabel should be added if the component has no association with a label.**

 * Attribute **ariaLabel** should be used in interactive page elements.